Aerospace911/Roblox-Galaxy-Perfect-Warp-3.5/README.md

 13. Get the x and y cords for the green "activate" and place them in activatex and activatey respectively
+###NOTE IT IS IMPORTANT YOUR TOOL SAYS Color: 0x007700
 ![image](https://github.com/ORB-Aerospace911/Roblox-Galaxy-Perfect-Warp/assets/79132854/322206ef-2bb5-461f-8509-52009bc748c5)
 ![image](https://github.com/ORB-Aerospace911/Roblox-Galaxy-Perfect-Warp/assets/79132854/5e1a271b-be7a-4a5e-97dc-3158b3dcff79)